courros/hnco/README.md

 The purpose is to study the influence of some parameter on the performances of a set of algorithms applied to a set of functions.

-- `hnco-parameter-run.pl`: run the simulation
+- `hnco-parameter-run.pl`: run the simulations
 - `hnco-parameter-stat.pl`: collect the results and generate the report